 Tip #1: Place it strategically

 Put your call-to-action statement in the appropriate place on your sell sheet.
 On a book’s sell sheet, the CTA will typically be included within the section of the publisher’s company information, and near the physical details of the book.
 It might be included in a list of items, or in a separate text box, or simply lined-up on the bottom of the page.
-It could be a short statement, or a button, or graphic.
+It could be a short statement, or a button, or a graphic.